New ways to find out how your employees feel

 But it’s also a measure of when to implement change.
 Per de Bartha can see when it’s time for him to implement new things or when he needs to do more to ensure the well-being of his employees.

 It was a little more than a year ago, while Finax put a heavy focus on improvements in order to streamline its business, that he found the ’feel-good’ meter.

 Finax had begun implementing lean management practices and increased the rate at which change was being introduced.
 Per de Bartha wanted to find a way to increase employees’ engagement and looked at the traditional yearly employee surveys.
 Around the same time, he bumped in to the customer satisfaction smileys.

 “That really made me think.
 The employee surveys that take place every March don’t really tell us anything about what the problems actually were.
 Too many things happen before the results are presented.
 I wanted to have a discussion about what is and isn’t working from day-to-day.”

-“This has worked so well that we will introduce it into all of our factories.
+“This has worked so well that we will introduce the ‘feel-good meter’ into all of our factories.
 It’s a cheap solution compared to employee surveys.”